Communist Party of Argentina: Foundation and early history

-The PCA organized the sending of combatants to the International Brigades and other resources to the Second Spanish Republic during the Spanish Civil War.
-However, its leader Victorio Codovilla, maintained a leading role in the leadership of the Communist Party of Spain during this period, during the organization of the local NKVD, and in directing participation in the persecution, torture and murder of leaders and militant anarchists, of the POUM and of the International Brigades.
+The PCA organized the sending of volunteers to the International Brigades and other resources to the Second Spanish Republic during the Spanish Civil War.
+Victorio Codovilla, who led the PCA's eighth congress in 1928, advised the Communist Party of Spain (PCE) on behalf of the Comintern during this period.
+He was also responsible for organizing local NKVD agents in Spain and directing the persecution, torture, and murder of militant anarchists, members of the Workers Party of Marxist Unification, and other opponents of the PCE in the International Brigades.